 In order for the multistakeholder community to steward the IANA Functions, the CWG-Stewardship recommends that:

-The comprehensive costs should be transparent [for any future state of the IANA Function].
+The IFO’s comprehensive costs should be transparent for any future state of the IANA Function.

 Future Fiscal Year (FY) ICANN Operating Plans & Budgets, and if possible even the FY16 ICANN Operating Plan & Budget, include at a minimum itemization of all IANA operations costs in the FY ICANN Operating Plan & Budget to the project level and below as needed.